epotapp/wormhunter2024/README.md

 - Each time the snake eats food, it grows in length.
 - Avoid colliding with the walls and the snake's own body to keep playing.

-## Customization
-- **Skins**: Change the appearance of the snake through the "Choose skin" option in the main menu.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.